Pacific & SE Asia opportunities

 Pacific Bioenergy Working Group

 The Bioenergy Association has established a Pacific Bioenergy Working Group.
-The objectives of the group is to facilitate sharing of bioenergy knowledge and experience across the Pacific.
+The objectives of the group are to facilitate sharing of bioenergy knowledge and experience across the Pacific.
 Specifically it focuses on the processing of waste to produce energy and the production of liquid biofuels from local organic and waste matter, in particular coconut oil, plastic waste and end of life tyres.

 The Working Group has two areas of interest: